MaxDeSantis/MaxDeSantis.github.io/_pages/terms.md

 * Type of device
 * Regional Location (e.g. United States)

-All of this information is not linked to anything that is personally identifiable.
+This information is not linked to anything that is personally identifiable.

 #### Goat Counter

 Goat Counter is the tool used to gather this data.
 I use it to determine how users engage with the site and its overall exposure.
 No identifying data is collected, stored, used, or sold in any way.
-Goat Counter is an open source plataform; read more [here](https://www.goatcounter.com/).
+Goat Counter is an open source platform; read more [here](https://www.goatcounter.com/).